 The risk of tetanus and parasitical infections is greater for those who walk barefoot.
 Beware of rusty nails, splinters, and any other objects that can cause puncture wounds to your soles.
 Such punctures (and even animal scratches) under your skin can provide a breeding ground for the tetanus bacteria.
 Tetanus (also called lockjaw) is a very dangerous infection that causes death in about 50% of those affected by it.
 Everyone who spends time outdoors should receive vaccination boosters with tetanus vaccine every 10 years to maintain the antibody levels in his or her blood.

 Barefoot hiking is an interesting activity that provides a different and worthwhile experience.
 Walking barefoot comes with various pros and cons.
-Your feet are far more capable than most people think but they need time to adapt to the new sensations of barefoot hiking.
+Your feet are far more capable than most people think.
+They just need time to adapt to the new sensations of barefoot trekking.

 Certainly, it’s foolish not to wear shoes in certain conditions as they protect your feet from injury and disfigurement.
 You just need to find the right balance between hiking barefoot and hiking with shoes.
 Be smart, know the dangers and how to avoid them, and take advantage of the benefits of barefoot hiking.